mahavedalla/mahavedalla/docs/questions/micchaditthi/what-is-the-the-doctrine-annihilationism-ucchedavada.md

-# What is the the doctrine annihilationism (ucchedavāda)?
+Question: What is the the doctrine annihilationism (ucchedavāda)?
 Answer in Brief: -
  Category: Micchādiṭṭhi
 Sutta References: DN 2